 The Editorial Board’s purpose is to identify current topics and trends of interest to the membership for coverage in the Professional Retail Store Maintenance magazine.
 The committee identifies Subject Matter Experts (SMEs) and writers for each issue.

-The International Committee’s purpose is to identify and develop programs to assist members who are expanding into international markets.
-It will also assist members with solutions enabling them network and to identify quality vendors working internationally to support the retail brand.
+The Global Committee’s purpose is to identify and develop programs to assist members who are doing business in international markets.
+It will also assist members with solutions enabling them to network and identify quality local and international suppliers to support the retail brand.

-The Membership Committee’s purpose is to oversee the Association’s net membership growth by recommending strategies, events and action plans to increase PRSM membership.
-The ultimate goals are to attract new retail and vendor members, and to retain existing members.
-The committee also focuses on member engagement and promoting a strong PRSM Community by collaborating with the Networking Task Force.
+The Membership Committee’s purpose is to assist in achieving the Association’s net membership growth.
+It assists by recruiting new members and recommending strategies and tactics to increase membership.
+The committee also focuses on member engagement and promoting a strong PRSM Community by collaborating with the PRSM Networking Committee.

 The Professional Development Committee is the member education committee and is charged with ensuring the Association’s professional development program meets the diverse educational needs of its members through all stages of their careers (entry to leadership).
 The PDC ensures the program is strategically focused on both current and forward-looking technical and non-technical content, making appropriate use of instructional technologies to assure timeliness of, and broad access to, relevant and engaging programming.